 “We have hundreds of adoptable dogs and cats that deserve loving homes,” said Rivet.
 “Houstonians can help by adopting from BARC so these pets can live a full and happy life.”

 Pets currently available for adoption can be found on BARC’s website, but BARC encourages all Houstonians to stop by BARC at 3300 Carr Street, Houston 77026 and meet each animal in person.
 BARC is open for adoptions seven days a week from noon to 5:00 p.m.

 If you are unable to permanently adopt a pet but would like to help animals in need, BARC encourages you to consider becoming a volunteer or foster pet parent at BARC.
 BARC is especially in need of foster pet parents.
+There are many ways of caring for animals, to help out a cat who is in need, can be so beneficial to their lives.
 Many dogs and cats enter BARC with treatable skin conditions, upper respiratory infections and other treatable conditions that must be taken care of outside of the shelter before adoption.
 Some puppies and kittens that enter BARC are too young for adoption and must be fostered before they can go home with a permanent family.
 By getting these animals out of BARC and into foster homes, BARC has more space for additional animals as they enter the shelter.

 The simplest, but most powerful thing you can do to help BARC, and pets throughout our community, is to talk to your friends, neighbors, and family about caring for pets responsibly.
 To donate to BARC online via the Houston BARC Foundation, click here.